AanZee/conventions/javascript/README.md

 });
 ```

-### Use single parentheses when there is only one parameter
+### Use no parentheses when there is only one parameter

 ***Right:***
 ```js